chef-boneyard/chef-provisioning-fog/README.md

 ### Amazon EC2

+NOTE: Using chef-provisioning-fog for AWS is discouraged and new users should use `chef-provisioning-aws`.
+To use chef-provisioning-fog the `fog-aws` gem must be installed by hand (it is not list a dependency of this gem any more).
+ChefDK users should `chef gem install fog-aws`.

 You'll need to update your `knife.rb` to work:

 You need one of the following for the driver: